-In addition you will visit the Dakthok Festival one of the leading festivals of Ladakh.
+In addition you will attend either the Hemis or Dakthok Festivals - two of the most significant Buddhist festivals in Ladakh.
 Such celebrations are very colourful and atmospheric events.
 Local people come from villages and hamlets all around the region to watch the 'Black Hat' dancers, meet their relatives and friends, gain merit and improve their karma, perhaps look for a bride or a husband, and generally enjoy themselves.
 Buddhist festivals are great fun and offer great photographic opportunities.